7 People with Real-Life Superpowers

 With his amazing ability to move a sword with seemingly superhuman speed and accuracy, Japanese Iaido Master Isao Machii holds multiple world records, including the fastest 1,000 martial arts sword cuts and the fastest tennis ball cut by a sword.
-But to truly appreciate Machii’s superpower, check out this video, which shows him slicing and dicing a tiny plastic pellet travel fired at him at more than 200 mph.
+But to truly appreciate Machii’s superpower, check out this video, which shows him slicing and dicing a tiny plastic pellet fired at him at more than 200 mph.
 Humans aren’t the only ones, these animals have unusual superpowers, too.

 The woman who can fly

 As a BASE jumper, Norweigan Karina Hollekim leaps off cliffs for a living.
 Wearing what’s known as a wingsuit, a full-length jumpsuit with additional fabric between the legs and under the arms, BASE jumpers “fly” for a couple of seconds before deploying a parachute to slow their fall.
-Hollekim has made more than 400 jumps, including from the Hand of Fatima in Mali and from Twin Falls in Idaho.
+Hollekim has made more than 400 jumps, including from the Hand of Fatima in Mali.

-All it took for British artist Stephen Wiltshire to memorize and draw intricate details of the Tokyo, Rome, Hong Kong, Dubai and New York City skylines was a brief helicopter ride over each city.
+All it took for British artist Stephen Wiltshire to memorize and draw intricate details of the Tokyo, Rome, Hong Kong, Dubai, and New York City skylines was a brief helicopter ride over each city.
 Wiltshire, who is autistic and didn’t speak until age five (his first two words were “paper” and “pen”), has a highly-developed photographic memory—in his panoramic drawing of Rome, he recreated the exact number of columns of the Pantheon.
 These hidden talents of 24 U.S. presidents may be impressive, but they’ve got nothing on Wiltshire.

 Using the Buddhist meditation technique Tummo, Dutch daredevil Wim Hof keeps his body temperature steady while enduring extremely cold conditions.
 Hof, whose feats have earned him the nickname Iceman, has completed several marathons and climbed Mt.
 Kilimanjaro in sub-freezing temperatures wearing only shorts.
 Hof holds twenty cold-endurance world records, including, at one hour, 13 minutes and 48 seconds, the record for the longest ice bath.